kevinkarlsson94/Todo-buddy/README.md

 React-Native app using expo.
 A webified build can be found here:\
 [Todo app](https://todobuddy-kevin.netlify.app/)

+Compared to the original prerequisite, I decided that todos can only be edited by pressing the edit button next to the delete button, not by pressing anywhere in the todo item.

 ## Prerequisites

 - An installed iOS/Android device.
 Can also be run using Expo app installed on a real device.